openshift/service-serving-cert-signer/README.md

 # OpenShift Service Serving Cert Signer Operator

+THIS IS A TEST PR, DO NOT MERGE- TESTING CI
+TESTING...

 This operator runs the following OpenShift controllers:
 * **service-ca controller:**
   * Issues a signed serving certificate/key pair to services annotated with 'service.alpha.openshift.io/serving-cert-secret-name' via a secret.
 [See the current OKD documentation for usage.](https://docs.okd.io/latest/dev_guide/secrets.html#service-serving-certificate-secrets)